hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

 ### Logs

-To notify you about [logs](../../../Concepts/Events-and-Logs.md) included in new blocks, use the `logs` parameter with `eth_subscribe`.
-You can specify a filter object to receive notifications only for logs matching your filter.
+To notify you about [logs](../../../Concepts/Events-and-Logs.md) included in new blocks, use the `logs` parameter with `eth_subscribe` or `priv_subscribe`.
+Specify a filter object to receive notifications only for logs matching your filter.

 Logs subscriptions have an filter object parameter with the following fields: